Irgendwer008/Oeffentlichkeitsarbeit-Bot/README.md

 # Folgendes ist noch in der Entwicklung und funktioniert wahrscheinlich nicht, solange dieser Text noch hier steht :D

-### Requirements for running Oeffentlichkeitsarbeit-Bot
+### Requirements for running Oeffentlichkeitsarbeit-Bot.bin

 - **Firefox** is used as browser and therefor also necessary and has to be installed.